ome/omero-documentation/server/install-walkthrough-on-10.7-using-homebrew.rst

     script to fail.
 Under normal circumstances simply rerunning the script should be sufficient.
 Occasionally you may have to wait for a short period then try running the script again.
-Rarely you may have to find a different location for the remote repository (NB.
-This should involve getting in touch with the homebrew project/OMERO team members so that homebrew formulae can be updated in the event of a permanent failure of a resource).
+Rarely you may have to find a different location for the remote repository (This should involve getting in touch with the homebrew project/OMERO team members so that homebrew formulae can be updated in the event of a permanent failure of a resource).